A248/DazzleConf/docs/Update-to-2.0.md

 This is DazzleConf 2.0.
 Once you are using this artifact successfully, you have fully transitioned to DazzleConf 2.

+### Version 2.0 - backend artifacts

+Please note that for version 2.0, the backend artifacts bundle their format-specific libraries.
+Thus, you **don't need to shade SnakeYAML, HOCON, or jtoml**.
+These libraries are shaded automatically into the backend artifact.

 # Migrating library usage

 Each section below describes a changed library feature and how to adapt to it.